Texas Tech University: Athletics

-In January 2013, construction added another 368 seats in the north endzone and two observation decks.
-The $11 million project also includes a significantly upgraded jumbotron with a new sound system, a Spanish Renaissance-themed colonnade, and a north end zone concourse that connects the two stadium halves.
-Along with the other additions, 157 feet of ribbon board will be added on the north end zone, more than 160 linear feet in the northeast and northwest corners of the stadium, and 94 lineal feet in the south end zone over the athletic offices.
-The construction was completed during the 2013 season.
-The stadium's capacity is 60,862, making it the third-largest on-campus stadium in Texas.
+The south end zone project, completed in 2024, marked the largest athletic facility investment in the university’s history.
+It upgraded the stands behind the south end zone and created more than 300,000 square feet for player development and fan amenities.

 The Red Raiders baseball team played its first game in 1925.
 The team has two conference championships, two conference tournament championships, and has made nine NCAA Division I Baseball Championship tournament appearances.
 Larry Hays coached the team from 1987 to 2008 and compiled a .639 winning percentage.
 Following Hays' retirement on June 2, 2008, Assistant Coach Dan Spencer was promoted to head coach.
 Dan Spencer was replaced by Tim Tadlock following the 2012 season and made its first appearance in the College World Series in 2013.
 At least 20 former Red Raiders baseball players have gone on to play in the Major Leagues.
-The team plays its home games at Dan Law Field at Rip Griffin Park.
+Alumnus Josh Jung won the 2023 World Series as a member of the Texas Rangers.
+The Texas Tech team plays its home games at Dan Law Field at Rip Griffin Park.
 The field, renovated in 2012 and on the main campus in Lubbock, has a seating capacity of 5,050.

 Texas Tech's track and field teams have been led by head coach Wes Kittley since 2000.
-Under Kittley, the men's team won the NCAA Division I Outdoor Track and Field Championship in 2019, and has produced seven Olympic medalists, 16 national champions, over 200 All-Americans and 119 Big 12 Champions including Michael Mathieu, Sally Kipyego, Kennedy Kithuka, Shereefa Lloyd, Gil Roberts and others.
+Under Kittley, the men's team won the 2019 NCAA Division I Outdoor Track and Field Championships and the 2024 NCAA Division I Indoor Track and Field Championships.
+It has produced seven Olympic medalists, 16 national champions, over 200 All-Americans and 119 Big 12 Champions, including Michael Mathieu, Sally Kipyego, Kennedy Kithuka, Shereefa Lloyd, Gil Roberts and others.

 In addition to varsity sports, the university's Sport Clubs Federation offers 30 recreational and competitive sport clubs, including polo, rugby union, lacrosse, fencing, and soccer.
-In 2006, Texas Tech beat rival Texas A&M to win the United States Polo Association National Intercollegiate Championship.